ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```

 the first and second formatting chars are at positions 4 and 9, so [4, 9] is a formatted range; the third and fourth are at positions 13 and 21, so [13, 21] is a formatted range; the fifth and sixth are at positions 24 and 25, so [24, 25] is a formatted range.
 There is a seventh formatting char at position 28, but no eighth, so there can be no more formatted ranges.

+Initially, the Undo Stack consists of just the initial, empty current document, and the Undo Stack Pointer points to this.

 Chef must implement the query types listed below and then process a list of $Q$ such queries, ${q_1, q_2, \dots q_Q}$.
 Note that these queries are _encrypted_ so that they must be processed _online_.
 The decryption uses a _decryption key_ $d$ which has initial value $0$.